drew-thompson/segment/libs/editor-themes/README.md

 # Segment Dark Theme

-A dark theme for vscode using the Segment palette.
+A package of themes for vscode using Segment's palette.

 ## Description